-For something truly unique, rent a car in Melbourne and make the 3-hour drive north from Melbourne to Cactus Country in Strathmerton.
+For something truly unique, rent a car in Melbourne and make the 3-hour drive north to Cactus Country in Strathmerton.
 This 10-acre property is home to the largest collection of cacti in Australia, boasting over 4,000 species of cactus and succulents.
 Wander along the 8 garden trails and finish at the shop where you can get all the equipment and advice you need to start your own cactus collection.

 Go tree surfing

 Get a birds-eye view on the world as you navigate a series of flying foxes, ropes and tunnels strung among the treetops.
 It’s the highest of high-ropes courses.
 Trees Adventure in the Dandenongs and the Enchanted Garden on the Mornington Peninsula both have tree surfing courses, with challenges to suit everyone from kids through to the bravest thrill-seeker.